Aman-Dhakad07/studynotion/README_FIRST.md

-# 🎉 READ THIS FIRST - Project Setup Complete!
+# 🎉 READ THIS FIRST - Complete Project Setup !

 ## ✅ Everything is Ready!

-Your **StudyNotion** project has been successfully separated and configured.
-The client and server now run independently, and all form submission errors have been fixed.

 ---